shaozhm/shine/README.md

 Below are three ways to install SHINE:

 ###Install from HANA Media
-SHINE for XSA (XSACSHINE02_x)can be found in the XSA_CONT of HANA Media and SHINE for XSA needs an MTA extension descriptor this can be found in the folder XSA_CONT/extension_descriptors/sap-xsac-shine-1.2.0-XSACSHINE02_0.mtaext
+SHINE for XSA (XSACSHINE02_x)can be found in the folder XSA_CONT of HANA Media and SHINE for XSA needs an MTA extension descriptor this can be found in the folder XSA_CONT/extension_descriptors/sap-xsac-shine-1.2.0-XSACSHINE02_0.mtaext

 - Open **sap-xsac-shine-1.2.xx.mtaext** file.